 This 5-story yacht belonged to the Royal family for 44 years, until Tony Blair took it away from them and turned it into a museum.
 It was really old and cost too much public money to maintain.
 Now it's one of Edinburgh's top attractions.

-The Georgian House in Charlotte Square is another place you can get a glimpse of the past of those that lived and worked here centuries ago.
+The Georgian House in Charlotte Square is another place you can get a glimpse into the past of those that lived and worked here centuries ago.

 Just outside the main city center is the Royal Botanic Gardens.
 It's quite a lovely colorful place to spend a few hours taking a free stroll away from the hoards of people on the Royal Mile & Princes Street.
 There are cafe's on the grounds making it a great lunch spot.